tillsteinbach/WeConnect-mqtt/README.md

 #### PNG vehicle images
 If your client can deal with PNG-images received through MQTT you can set `--picture-format png`

+### Times
+By default the times coming from the car are UTC isoformat.
+You can convert times to your local timezone by adding `--convert-times`.
+Convert times will use the systems timezone.
+If you want to set a specific timezone use e.g. `--convert-times Europe/Berlin`.
+You can format times in your local format by adding `--timeformat`.
+This will use the default Date/Time format of your locale setting.
+If you want to set a specific format use e.g. `--timeformat '%a %d %b %Y %T'`.
+If you want to set the date in another language than default on your system use e.g. `--locale de_DE`.

 ## Tested with
 - Volkswagen ID.3 Modelyear 2021
 - Volkswagen Passat GTE Modelyear 2021